Vagrant proxy configuration

-In this tutorial, How to use Vagrant proxy configuration on the Virtual machine.
-To configure a proxy for Vagrant, you can use the Vagrant Proxy Configuration options.
+In this tutorial, we will explore the steps to implement Vagrant proxy configuration on a virtual machine.
+Configuring a proxy for Vagrant involves utilizing the various options provided by the Vagrant Proxy Configuration.

 • generic http_proxy